helpingstar/cs285-script/script/CS_285_Lecture_6_Part_3.md

 120. It'll give you the value of some other actor, not your latest actor.
 121. And that is not what you want.
 122. So formally the answer is that the target value is not the same as the target value.
-123. The issue is that AI did not come from the latest pi theta.
+123. The issue is that AI did not come from the latest π theta.
-124. It came from some older pi theta.
+124. It came from some older π theta.
 125. And therefore si prime also was not the result of taking an action with the latest actor.
 126. And that's a problem.
-127. The second issue is that for that same reason, because AI didn't come from the latest policy pi theta, you can't compute the policy gradient this way.
+127. The second issue is that for that same reason, because AI didn't come from the latest policy π theta, you can't compute the policy gradient this way.
-128. Remember from the previous lecture it is very very important when computing the policy gradient that we actually get actions that were sampled from our policy, because this needs to be an expected value under pi theta.
+128. Remember from the previous lecture it is very very important when computing the policy gradient that we actually get actions that were sampled from our policy, because this needs to be an expected value under π theta.
 129. If that is not the case, we need to employ some kind of correction, such as importance sampling.
 130. And we could actually do this with importance sampling, but it turns out there's actually a better way to do it for off-policy actor critic, which I will tell you about next.
 131. But first, let's talk about fixing the value function.
 132. So I'll first fix the problem in step 3, and then I'll fix the problem in step 5.
 133. So to fix the problem in step 3, instead of working with value functions, let's instead think back to lecture 4, where we also introduced this notion of a Q function.
-134. If the value function tells you the expected reward you will get if you start in state s and then follow the policy pi, the Q function tells you the reward you'll get if you start in state s , then take action a and then follow the policy pi.
+134. If the value function tells you the expected reward you will get if you start in state s and then follow the policy π, the Q function tells you the reward you'll get if you start in state s , then take action a and then follow the policy π.
 135. Now notice here that there's no assumption that the action a actually came from your policy.
 136. So the Q function is a valid function for any action.
-137. It's just in all subsequent steps you follow pi.
+137. It's just in all subsequent steps you follow π.
-138. So what we're going to do to accommodate the fact that our transition s , a , s did not come from our latest policy pi is that we will actually not learn v, but we will instead learn q.
+138. So what we're going to do to accommodate the fact that our transition s , a , s did not come from our latest policy π is that we will actually not learn v, but we will instead learn q.
-139. So we will not keep track of v hat pi phi, we will keep track of q hat pi phi.
+139. So we will not keep track of ^{V}^π_ϕ, we will keep track of ^{Q} π ϕ.
 140. It's going to be a different neural network.
 141. We'll take in a state and an action and output a q value.
 142. But otherwise the principle behind the update is the same.
 143. So we're going to compute target values and then we will regress onto those target values.
 144. It's just that now we'll give the action as an input to the Q function.
-145. Another way to think about it is we can no longer assume that our action came from our latest policy pi theta, so we'll instead learn a state action value function that is valid for any action so that we can train it even using actions that didn't come from pi theta, but then query it using actions from pi theta.
+145. Another way to think about it is we can no longer assume that our action came from our latest policy π theta, so we'll instead learn a state action value function that is valid for any action so that we can train it even using actions that didn't come from π theta, but then query it using actions from π theta.
 146. Now those of you that are paying attention might notice that there's a little bit of an issue here.
 147. Because before I was learning v hat and I was using v hat in my targets.
 148. And that's okay because I'm learning v hat so I have it available to me to use in my targets.
 149. But now I'm learning q hat, but I still need v hat for my target values.
 150. So where do I get that?
-151. Well, remember that the value function can also be expressed as the expected value of the q function where the expectation is taken under your policy.
+151. Well, remember that the value function can also be expressed as the expected value of the Q function where the expectation is taken under your policy.
 152. So what we can do is we can replace the v in our target value with q, evaluate it at the action ai prime, except that ai prime now is not the action from our replay buffer.
-153. ai prime is actually the action that your current policy pi theta would have taken if it had found itself in si prime.
+153. ai prime is actually the action that your current policy π_θ would have taken if it had found itself in si prime.
 154. So you'll actually sample si ai si prime from your replay buffer, but then you will sample ai prime by actually running your latest policy.
 155. And you can do that because your policy is just a neural network.
 156. You don't have to actually interact with a simulator to ask the policy what action it would have taken.